netgroup-polito/Veribaton/README.md

 - Firewalls can be autoconfigured: if the configuration is left empty, three different configuration parameters will be added: defaultAction (allow/deny), allow and deny.
 Allow and deny represent couples of source and destination node which communication the firewall should block or permit, and they are in the form: {src},{dest};{src2},{dest2}.

+## Contribution
+In order to contribute to the project, it is possible to clone the repository from sources as described in installation steps.
+The source code resides in folder `/src/main/java`.
+Follows a description of the different packages in which is detailed the class relationship between components.

-## Packages description
+### Packages description

 #### it.polito.veribaton
 The main class is `Application.java`.
-Takes care of starting up the tomcat embedded server and registering hooks for soft shutdown.
+Takes care of starting up the tomcat embedded server and registering controllers and hooks for soft shutdown.

 #### it.polito.veribaton.api.catalogue
 Implements the API interface for Network Service Descriptor.
 The controller class is `NetworkServiceDescriptorController.java`, which handles requests for Network Services CRUD operations.